me-teo/community/README.md

-# Me.teo user-contributed issues
+# Me.teo User Community

-This public repository allows Me.teo users to report bugs and feature requests.
+This public repository is a gathering place for Me.teo users to discuss ideas and report bugs.